adyork/python-ecology-lesson/_episodes/20-git.md

 We will delve into github a bit more in the next lesson.

-* GitHub is a free* website that makes it easier to use git
+* GitHub is a free* website that makes it easier to use git.
 * GitHub facilitates creating, browsing, and sharing git repositories
 * GitHub provides tools that complement git, such as software licensing, issue tracking, wikis, and various kinds of automation
 * GitHub includes visualizations that help you understand your version history such as side by side views of changed versions with differences color-coded.